You might have thought that last week was going to be the last of my Venetian posts. So did I!

 |Nympheum - giardino segreto di Villa di Maser|

-De Gusto, a small gusteria tipica in one of the villa outbuildings across a side road.
+After our time in the villa, and strolling on its lawn and gardens, we stopped in De Gusto, a small gusteria tipica in one of the villa outbuildings across a side road.
 From their website, it seems they are the hopping night spot in the sleepy village, offering great food, and live music in the evenings.
 The tagline on their card reads: "It's Kinda Funk."